-- 1. At least 20% of qualified work time must focus primarily on case management practice. - 2.
+- At least 30% of qualified work time must focus primarily on case management practice. - 2.
 Perform at least four of The Five Core Components of Case Management (Page 6).
-Within each of the four of the five core components, you must: - " Perform all Eight Essential Activities with Direct Client Contact (Page 6) - " Provide services across a continuum of care, beyond a single episode of care that addresses the ongoing needs of the individual being served - " Be responsible for interacting with other relevant parties within the client's healthcare system - Your qualifying case management experience MUST be obtained in the United States, Puerto Rico or the US Territories.
+Within each of the four of the five core components, you must: - " Perform all Eight Essential Activities with Direct Client Contact (Page 6) - " Provide services across a continuum of care, beyond a single episode of care that addresses the ongoing needs of the individual being served - " Be responsible for interacting with other relevant parties within the client's healthcare system - Your qualifying case management experience MUST be obtained in the United States.